Grow your own naturally colored chemical free cotton for spinning, textiles & more!

-Two years in a row we grew four kinds of cotton: Arkansas Green, Nankeen, Red Foliated White & Erlene's Green from organic seeds.
+Two years in a row I grew four kinds of heirloom cottons: Arkansas Green, Nankeen, Red Foliated White & Erlene's Green from organic seeds.
 Cotton can cross pollinate.
-The seed we are selling has likely cross pollinated so we cannot tell you what type of cotton you will grow, but we expect it should add some excitement to your garden!
+The seed I am selling has likely cross pollinated so I cannot tell you what type of cotton you will grow, but I expect it should add some excitement to your garden!
 If you spin, you will welcome having your very own chemical free cotton.
 Everyone should try growing cotton at least once, it is a memorable experience rich in American history.

 Cotton is an annual plant that requires a long, warm growing season to mature properly.
 Needs full sun.
 In zones 8–10 it can be sown directly after the last frost.
 In zones 5–7, treat like tomatoes, start seed indoors and transplant out 4–8 week-old seedlings after last frost.
 Seed germinates in 7–21 days at 70°F. Plant 18–30 in. apart in rows 5 ft. apart.
 Plants start flowering in mid-summer.
 Bolls take a few more months to mature; warm late summer weather is necessary for a good crop.
 Plants grow to 3–7 ft. tall.

 Direct Sowing: Sow seed in a light, well drained, slightly acid to neutral soil.
 Supply soil generously with compost or other organic matter, especially in clay.
 Sow no deeper than 2 - 4 times the seed diameter.
 Do not sow in waterlogged soil or heavy clay.

 Transplanting: Use a good quality sterile seed starting mix.
 Sow pots or flats 4 - 8 weeks before transplanting.
 When several leaves have developed, harden off the seedlings by placing them outdoors in direct sunlight for no more than an hour.
 Gradually increase the outdoor exposure over a period of several days.
 Transplant to the garden after the last frost.